SPollardMS/OfficeDocs-Exchange/Outlook/overview-outlook-2016-planning.md

 To prepare for an upgrade, you must answer the following additional questions:

 - Should you change Outlook user profiles as part of an upgrade?
 For example, you might define a new Exchange Server (like Exchange Online) or enable new features of Outlook 2016.
-For more information about how to customize Outlook profiles for the MSI version of Outlook 2016, see [Office Customization Tool (OCT) in Office 2013 Preview](http://technet.microsoft.com/library/8faae8a0-a12c-4f7b-839c-24a66a531bb5.aspx) and [Plan feature customizations in Outlook 2013](http://technet.microsoft.com/library/2c1b3ef5-50f9-472f-bc93-ef4b50a226b0.aspx).
-These articles apply to Outlook 2016 with Exchange Server 2007 and Exchange Server 2010.

 - How should you create and store a backup of your existing installation?
 Before you upgrade to any new release, we recommend that you back up existing data.